 The house was not listed in the 1913-1928 Blue Books.

-In March of 1928, real estate dealer Victor Kaufman filed for (and subsequently received) permission to remodel the property from a single-family dwelling into a single-family dwelling and store, including adding a new storefront.
+In March of 1928, real estate dealer Victor Kaufman filed for (and subsequently received) permission to remodel the property from a single-family dwelling into a single-family dwelling and store, including lowering the front entrance and adding a new storefront.
 Although the permit was granted, the work was not done.

 On April 3, 1928, 31 Fairfield was purchased from Jennie Knowland by Charles Lawrence Bond (known as Lawrence Bond) as rental property.
 He was a civil engineer and real estate investor.
 At the time of the purchase, he was living at 128 Commonwealth with his mother, Isabella (Bacon) Bond, the widow of Charles Henry Bond.
 In May of 1928, he filed for (and subsequently received) permission to remodel the property and convert it from a single-family dwelling into two apartments.